-In addition to the manufacturing of proprietary and non-proprietary glass containers, Glass Packaging includes our glass engineering business, Heye International, and our mold manufacturing and repair operations.
-Through Heye International, we design and supply glass packaging machinery and spare parts for existing glass packaging machinery.
+In addition to the manufacturing of proprietary and non-proprietary glass containers, Glass Packaging includes our glass engineering business, Heye International, which designs and supplies glass packaging machinery and spare parts for existing glass packaging machinery.
 We also provide technical assistance to third-party users of our equipment and licensees of our technology.
-For the 2018 fiscal year, these activities represented approximately 2% of Glass Packaging's revenues.
+For the 2019 fiscal year, these activities represented approximately 2% of Glass Packaging's revenues.